Fact file: Code 130R concept

 Forget guesswork, Chevrolet unveils the Code 130R

 Traditionally, car companies have designed products according to what they believed customers wanted.
-Chevrolet has broken that mold with the introduction of two youth concept cars, the Code 130R and the Tru 140S.
+Chevrolet has broken that mold with the introduction of two youth concept cars, the Code 130R and the Tru 140S, set to revolutionize the way in which the industry works.
 The two concepts were first presented at the 2011 North American International Auto Show in Detroit.

 The Code 130R, is a four-seat coupe with a simple upright profile.
 Painted in an all-new red metallic paint with matte anodized gold wheels, Code 130R features heritage performance-inspired styling and rear-wheel drive.
 With an aggressive front fascia, Chevrolet fender flares, straight body side and the Chevrolet cross-flag emblem, Code 130R makes a link to Chevrolet's performance heritage.